Senseo: international name for product brand

 Although ease of use and the creamy taste were seen as essential attributes of the concept, Globrands recommended that these values were considered too functional to use as a base for a brand name ─ our belief being that this brand should be able to stand alone and possibly contain a multitude of underlying elements.

 The name that eventually met all juridical, linguistic and conceptual criteria, was ‘Senseo’.
-It sounds Italian, but is easy to remember and pronounce all over the world.
-It references feeling, tasting and smelling.
+It sounds Italian, but for everyone in the world it is easy to pronounce and remember.
+It references to feeling, tasting and smelling.
 In this context, the simple form and the ‘-eo’ suffix create a feeling of individuality.

-The word ‘Crema’ was added initially, in order to give an immediate impression of the primary benefits of the new concept.
+The word ‘Crema’ was initially added to give an immediate impression of the primary benefits of the new concept.
 It was then to be excluded as soon as the name Senseo was established enough to speak for itself.

 Senseo has become an international cultural icon and a huge commercial success.